kittenlogic/unsupervised-pleasures/_pages/love.md

       <ul class="ul-circle">
       <li>A longing to collaborate more with people interested in working with AI, storytelling, and their own cultural archives.</li>

-      <li>The crisis of imagination that literally underlies the incredibly bias, large language, machine learning models that big tech companies spend millions of dollars to make and deploy into the world without the input or consent of the people they are harming along the way.</li>
+      <li>The crisis of imagination that literally underlies the machine learning models that big tech companies spend millions of dollars to make and deploy into the world without the input or consent of the people they are harming along the way.</li>
       </ul>

       <h2 class="mt-1 text-center gay">Who benefits?</h2>